Skip to content

 The Nolensville Rec Center—run by Williamson County Parks & Recreation—converts the indoor basketball court to two pickleball courts throughout the week.
 While the schedule is subject to change, they post a link to the monthly gym schedule here.

-The courts can be reserved 48 hours in advance by calling the rec center.
-And while the rec center allows walk-ins, I highly recommend making a reservation.
-With only two pickleball courts in town, time slots are snapped up quickly.
+With only two pickleball courts in Nolensville, time slots are snapped up quickly and open play can be crowded.
 Entrance to the courts is free with a membership or $4 per adult and $2 per child for non-members.
+Court reservations are around $8 per hour.

 Outdoor Pickleball in Nolensville, TN